ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/server/ongoing-tasks/queue-sink/rabbit-mq-queue-sink.markdown

   and as a **consumer** (using a sink task to consume enqueued messages).

-* To use RavenDB as a consumer, define an ongoing Sink task that will read batches of enqueued documents from RabbitMQ queues, construct documents using user-defined scripts, and store the documents in RavenDB collections.
+* To use RavenDB as a consumer, define an ongoing Sink task that will read batches of enqueued messages from RabbitMQ queues, construct documents using user-defined scripts, and store the documents in RavenDB collections.

 * In this page: